KiwiOnGit/OpenTemplate/Readme.md

 ![](./docs/assets/screenshot.jpg)

-# Gorilla Template
+# Open Template

 Meta Quest games like **Gorilla Tag**, **Yeeps**, and **Animal Company** are now making **$100,000,000+ in revenue every year**.
 This template gives you everything you need to create your own.

 Need a feature for your game that's missing?
-Join our [Discord](https://discord.gg/aSfYnfhtE3) and we'll add it for you!
+Join our [Discord](https://discord.gg/Bgwf4jEKKh) and we'll add it for you!

 ### Features
 - Multiplayer
+- Match Finding
 - Voice Chat
 - Unity 6 Support
 - [Gorilla Locomotion](https://github.com/NormalVR/GorillaLocomotion)